oliverclark15/web2py/branching.markdown

 ```

 ### Releases
+Release branches allow preparation of the latest production release.
+When features are ready (in `dev`) and the team is ready for a release the following procedure is followed.
 #### Branch Creation
 A new release branch is based from the `dev` branch.
 If we are ready for the next release
 (say 2.1.3).